eshasharma/eshasharmaresume/README.md

 # Esha Sharma

-**PhD in Computer Science: Machine Learning and Data Analytics Researcher**
+**PhD in Computer Science: Machine Learning Scientist and Researcher**
 *Applied Scientist at Amazon*

 ---